West Valley Mega Site

 Reserve pad for MMR/meet-me hut to aggregate carriers and cross-connects as capacity scales.

-Path to By-Right DC/Industrial
+Path Toward By-Right DC/Industrial

 Base Entitlements